Creating a Welcome Email Series

 We’ll create a standard workflow that would look as follows:

-- Start (General).
+• Start (created by default).
 Required.
 Automatically starts any workflow.

-- Task Confirm contact (General).
-Confirm contact is a default task type.
+Task: Confirm contact (Popular blocks or Other blocks).
+Create contact is a default task type.
 To set it manually, select Confirm contact in the Task name on the right.

-- Email (Actions).
+• Email (Message blocks).
 Select the first email in Message on the right.

-- Timer (General).
+• Timer (Popular or Time).
 Set a time gap before the second message in Wait on the right.
 It’s recommended to select 3 to 5 days between two emails.

-- Email (Actions).
+• Email (Message blocks).
 Select the second email in Message on the right.

 All blocks must be connected.

 The subscriber confirms their address by clicking the corresponding button in the confirmation email.
-This button is assigned to the event Confirmed subscription.
+This button is assigned to the Confirmed subscription event type.

 This event signifies to the system that the subscriber has given their consent to receiving emails from you and triggers a welcome series.